MarkRoddy/avyrss/ARCHITECTURE.md

-# AvyRss - Architecture
+# AvyRSS - Architecture

-This document outlines the system architecture, design decisions, and constraints for the AvyRss project.
+This document outlines the system architecture, design decisions, and constraints for the AvyRSS project.

 ## Overview

-AvyRss is a web application that generates and serves RSS feeds for avalanche forecasts.
+AvyRSS is a web application that generates and serves RSS feeds for avalanche forecasts.
 The key architectural principle is **static content generation** - all user-facing content is pre-generated offline and served as static files.

 ## System Architecture